nf-core/sarek/docs/output.md

 **Output directory: `results/Preprocessing/[SAMPLE]/DuplicatesMarked`**

 - `[SAMPLE].recal.table`
-  - Recalibration Table associated to the Marked Duplicates BAMs.
+  - Recalibration Table associated to the duplicates marked BAMs.

 #### GATK ApplyBQSR

 [GATK ApplyBQSR](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_bqsr_ApplyBQSR.php) recalibrates the base qualities of the input reads based on the recalibration table produced by the [`BaseRecalibrator`](#gatk-baserecalibrator) tool.

 This directory is usually empty, it is the location for the final recalibrated BAM files.
-Recalibrated BAM files are usually 2-3 times larger than the duplicate marked BAM files.
+Recalibrated BAM files are usually 2-3 times larger than the duplicates marked BAM files.
 To re-generate recalibrated BAM file you have to apply the recalibration table delivered to the `DuplicatesMarked` directory either within Sarek, or doing this recalibration step yourself.

 For further reading and documentation see the [data pre-processing workflow from the GATK best practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165).